The Danish Shipowners’ Accident Insurance Association (UFDS) is the data controller responsible for the personal data that we handle.

 12. Data Protection Officer

-If you have questions or remarks to our handling of your personal information, please contact our data protection officer:
+If you have any questions or comments as to how we handle your personal information, please contact our data protection officer: